WBBM-FM: B96

 In May 1982, WBBM-FM began airing a Top 40/CHR format known as "Hot Hits", which was created by consultant Mike Joseph.
-Concurrent with the format change was the phase out of all automation.
-Hot Hits was a high energy format, playing only current hits, and featured numerous jingles to reinforce the station's identity.
+Concurrent with the format change was the phase-out of all automation.
+Hot Hits was a high-energy format, playing only current hits, and featured numerous jingles to reinforce the station's identity.
 The station was branded B96 the following year.

-In 1986, WBBM-FM started to move toward a rhythmic top 40 direction, and in the late 1980s began to embrace dance product.
+During the latter half of 1986, B96's format began to tweak slowly towards a rhythmic top 40 direction, and a couple of years later during the late 1980s, began to embrace dance product.
+Despite those moves at the time, the station retained a selection of mainstream titles.
 In May 1990, the station became known as "The Killer Bee: B96".
-In 1995, the station added more R&B and hip hop as the dance scene diminished.
+In 1995, the station began to add more R&B and hip hop as the dance scene diminished.

 In October 2008, the station's slogan was changed from "Chicago's Hits and Hip-Hop" to "Chicago's #1 Hit Music Station", as its format shifted back to mainstream Top 40.

+On April 21, 2023, WBBM-FM shifted to a "gold"-based rhythmic top 40 format featuring some current top 40/CHR songs, along with a broader playlist of songs from the 1990s to the present day.
+This follows the trend of other struggling Top 40/CHRs flipping to the format, such as WFLC in Miami and KLIF-FM in Dallas-Fort Worth, to attract a wider listener base.
+The station also reverted to its heritage logo used throughout the 2000s and 2010s.

 Since 1992, the station has presented the B96 SummerBash concert.